 Master of Urban Planning Concentration Options

-MPP/MUP dual degree students, like all Master of Urban Planning (MUP) students, must take fulfill the internship requirement.
+MPP/MUP dual degree students, like all Master of Urban Planning (MUP) students, must fulfill the internship requirement.